50% Off Installation: Spring Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 By: Tom Ingram, Coastal Windows & Exteriors

 Ladies and Gentlemen, spring has finally arrived!
 Many of us New Englanders have never been so thrilled to experience the joys of spring.
-Saturday afternoon baseball games, green grass (or seeing grass in general), flowers and trees beginning to come into bloom, and that cool spring breeze have given us the gratification that we have weathered one of the worst storms that New England has seen in a long time.
-However, if you’re like thousands of other homeowners in Massachusetts, after your stomachs are full of hot dogs and cold beverages from the day at the ballpark, you come back to a home that has taken a beating from the record breaking snowfall.
+Saturday baseball games, green grass, blooming flowers, and a cool spring breeze show we’ve weathered one of New England’s worst storms.
+However, like thousands of Massachusetts homeowners, after enjoying hot dogs and drinks at the ballpark, you return to a home damaged by record-breaking snowfall.

 Ice dams have caused massive amounts of damage to the interiors and exteriors of many homes in the North East.
 In a perfect world, being able devote hours of your time researching companies and meeting with them to decide which contractor best suits you would be amazing.
 I highly doubt that one would make a wrong decision if that was the case.
-The fact of the matter is, the majority of us do not have the time to devote to the strenuous decision making process when it comes to picking the roofing company that will provide you with a roof that protects your number one asset, your home.
-If it isn’t our long hours on the job that makes this a challenge, the immediate need to fix snow and ice damage is forcing people to make rash decisions regarding their contractors.
-This can be just as scary as seeing a three foot ice dam filling your gutters and roof line with the inevitable water damage soon to follow.
+The fact is, most people lack time to carefully choose a roofing company that protects their home; moreover, urgent snow damage forces rushed, risky decisions.

-Now that I have your attention, the question has to be asked: how do you avoid being a statistic by choosing the right roofing contractor?
-After all, a new roof can cost thousands to tens of thousands of dollars to protect an asset that costs hundreds of thousands of dollars.
+Now that I have your attention, the question is: how do you avoid becoming a statistic by choosing the right roofing contractor?
+After all, a new roof protects a costly asset and can cost thousands to tens of thousands of dollars.
 It’s a huge investment and should be (although in most cases it isn’t) a one-time investment.
 I’d say that a pretty big deal!

 Simple Tips for Finding the Right Massachusetts Roofing Contractor: